 Beta-carotene is a pigment found in plants that gives them their color.
 The name beta-carotene is derived from the Latin name for carrot.
 It gives yellow and orange fruits and vegetables their rich hues.
 Beta-carotene is also used to color foods such as margarine.

 Beta-carotene is an antioxidant.
 It protects the body from damaging molecules called free radicals.
 Free radicals damage cells through a process known as oxidation.
 Over time, this damage can lead to a number of chronic illnesses.
-There is good evidence that eating more antioxidants foods helps boost your immune system, protect against free radicals, and may lower your risk of heart disease and cancer.
+There is good evidence that eating more antioxidants from foods helps boost your immune system, protect against free radicals, and may lower your risk of heart disease and cancer.
 But the issue is a little more complicated when it comes to taking antioxidant supplements.

 However, a few studies have found that people who take beta-carotene supplements may have a higher risk for conditions such as cancer and heart disease.
 Researchers think that may be because the total of all the nutrients you eat in a healthy, balanced diet gives more protection than just beta-carotene supplements alone.